 Network visibility is crucial because we cannot manage and secure what we cannot see.
 NetFlow plays a critical role in traffic visibility by helping network professionals to characterize network traffic and determine where it flows.
 It provides information that is important for accurate capacity planning, preventing network performance degradation due to congestion and packet loss.
-With the ability to report Layer 2-7 statistics, NetFlow is particularly helpful in the detection and investigation of DDoS and brute-force attacks against SSH and web applications.
+With the ability to report Layer 2-7 statistics, NetFlow is particularly helpful in the detection and investigation of DDoS and brute-force attacks against SSH

 Netflow Collector Performance and Scalability